 Head of Department: Mr Robert Wicks

 Biology is a natural science concerned with the study of life and living organisms, including their structure, function, growth, origin, evolution, distribution, and taxonomy.
 It looks at the worlds of both plants and animals, including humans, and the greater environment within which they interact and survive.
-Numerous links can be made between different biological areas, separate branches of the sciences and other curriculum areas, in order to give pupils a relevant and comprehensive appreciation of the subject.
+We help students to appreciate the numerous links that can be made between different biological areas, separate branches of the sciences and other curriculum areas, in order to give pupils a relevant and comprehensive appreciation of the subject.

 Biology is taught as part of a Key Stage 3 Science course during Years 7 and 8, whereas in Year 9 students begin a programme of study based around GCSE Biology.
 They will be taught by a subject specialist from Year 9 following the AQA GCSE Biology specification.
 The GCSE course provides a broad and balanced learning experience that becomes more challenging over each year.
 It provides students with a fantastic grounding for A level Biology which also follows the AQA Biology specification.